Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

-Blue Loop: Special member panel to provide input about Blue KC products, services & staff.
+Blue KC Listens: Special member panel to provide input about Blue KC products, services & staff.

 Do I have to use the email I registered with on MyBlueKC.com to receive my communications?
 Or, can I designate a different email address for my communication preference?

 You can designate any email address you want for delivery of your Blue KC communication notifications; it does not have to be the same email address you use to register on MyBlueKC.com.